- Scholarship and Loan Repayment Programs

 National Health Service Corps (NHSC) Jobs Center

 An online job search engine that will display job vacancies nationwide at health care sites that are eligible placements to receive NHSC loan repayment.
 Some sites will be eligible placements to fulfill NHSC scholarship obligations.
-These vacancies may be filled by anyone who is qualified, individuals do not have to have interest in the loan repayment program.
+These vacancies may be filled by anyone who is qualified; individuals are not required to have interest in the loan repayment program.

 National Rural Recruitment and Retention Network (3RNet)